choose0or7/auratutorials-site/README.md

 3. Open `/source/tutorials/` and create your tutorials files like `tutorialFile1.md` and `tutorialFile2.md` there.
 4. Refresh browser to see changes.
 5. Add the **image** to `/source/images/` folder and access it like so: `<img src="/images/myImageFile.png" />` from your `.md` files.

+**NOTE: Please use namespace your files to easily find them.
+Instead of tutorialFile1.md, use company-myappname-tutorialFile.md**

 ## Submit a Pull Request
 Once you are done with your tutorial, please send a pull request from your repo.